 - 100% voluntary student service participation

-- 15 arts courses and 11 musical and theater performing groups
+- 15 Visual Art courses and 11 Musical and Theater performing ensembles

 - 17 title-winning varsity sports

 - 32 student-run clubs and groups